OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_languages.md

 A language is defined by:
 * Name: A reference to the Platform's language;
 * Description: The description of the language (e.g.: to American English can be English (US)).
-If not writen, the Platform's language's description will be used;
+If not written, the Platform's language's description will be used;
 * Texts: A collection in which entry is composed by a name and a value, representing the identifier of the text and the translation in the language.

 By accessing **_Languages_** in the sidebar, you will have access to the languages management screen.